Portugal with Camille Becerra

 Once in Porto, a lively introduction awaits.
 We take tuk tuks through the city’s narrow, cobbled alleyways while taking note of which neighborhoods, markets and cafes to visit in our free time.
 We’ll enjoy dinner together at a favorite local restaurant sampling bacalhau (cod), shrimp, Bulhão Pato-style clams and other seafood specialties.

 We start our full day in Porto with a lively food and culture tour through the streets of Old Town, ducking into small cafes, tascas (taverns) and markets.
 Witness locals in their element, vending plump bulbs of garlic, local olive oil and sweet cherries.
 Watch fishermen arrive, nets full with the catch of the day.
 We’ll learn how the Portuguese Azulejo tiles are used to decorate and tell stories.
-(The perfect setting for Camille’s lesson in taking great Instagram photos!)
+These little ceramic art pieces are found everywhere from churches to subway stations, chronicling history and culture.
+Plus, they make the perfect setting for Camille’s lesson in taking stellar Instagram photos.

 After a tasty tapas lunch the afternoon is yours to explore—sit by the sea, shop for mementos, or people-watch in the Unesco World Heritage Ribeira District.
 As the sun sets on our adventure together, we’ll gather for a farewell feast where we sip wood-aged and vintage Ports and indulge in fresh grilled seafood and local meats at a private visit on the grounds of Taylor’s Port Cellars.

-After our final breakfast at the hotel, we bid farewell to our new friends — hearts, bellies and spirits full of all things Portugal.
+After our final breakfast at the hotel, we bid farewell to our fellow female travelers — hearts, bellies and spirits full of all things Portugal.
 Then it’s off to the airport, and back to our home kitchens and gardens with expanded ideas for them.
 Until next time!

 Obrigada e adeus, Portugal!